insidegui/GRProgressIndicator/README.md

 Place a custom view in your xib and set its class to "GRProgressIndicator"

-IMPORTANT: the height of this view *MUST* be 19.0, other heights are not currently supported
+IMPORTANT: this view will work best if It's height is 19 or less, you can use bigger heights but the gradient may look strange

 ## Changing the look